LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

 \subsection{Taking an Inventory of the Solar System}

 The small bodies of the Solar System, such as main-belt asteroids, the Trojan populations of the giant planets and the Kuiper Belt objects, offer a unique insight into its early stages because they provide samples of the original solid materials of the solar nebula.
-Understanding these populations, both physically and in their number and size distribution, is a key element in testing various theories of the Solar System formation and the evolution.
+Understanding these populations, both physically and in their number and size distribution, is a key element in testing various theories of Solar System formation and evolution.

-The baseline LSST cadence will result in orbital parameters for several million moving objects; these will be dominated by main-belt asteroids, with light curves and multi-color photometry for a substantial fraction of detected objects.
-This dataset will yield 10 to 100 times more objects than are currently available with orbits, colors, and variability information.
-As already discussed in detail (\S~\ref{Sec:NEOc}), LSST is capable of reaching the Congressional target completeness of 90\% for PHAs larger than 140 m, and will detect over 30,000 TNOs brighter than $r\sim24.5$ using its baseline cadence.
-LSST will be capable of detecting objects like Sedna to beyond 100 AU, thus enabling {\it in situ} exploration far beyond the edge of the Kuiper belt at $\sim$50 AU.
+The baseline LSST cadence will result in orbital parameters for several million objects; these will be dominated by main-belt asteroids, with light curves and multi-color photometry for a substantial fraction of detected objects.
+The LSST sample of asteroids with accurate orbits and multi-color light curves will be 10 to 100 larger than currently available sample.
+LSST will make a significant contribution to the Congressional target completeness of 90\% for PHAs larger than 140\,m (\S~\ref{Sec:NEOc}), and will detect over 30,000 TNOs brighter than $r\sim24.5$ using its baseline cadence.
+LSST will be capable of detecting objects like Sedna to beyond 100 AU, thus enabling \textit{in situ} exploration far beyond the edge of the Kuiper belt at $\sim$50 AU.
 Because most of these objects will be observed several hundred times, accurate orbital elements, colors, and variability information will also be available.